 When the server platform determines that a DRAM row has one or more faulty cells, it can instruct the DRAM to electrically swap out the old row and replace it with a new one.
 This happens through electrical fusing and is a permanent process.
 Additionally, the PPR process can only occur at the beginning of a boot process - before memory training and test can occur.
 Similar to Memory Page Retirement, deeming which DRAM require Post Package Repair is determined by a proprietary Dell algorithm that takes into account correctable error rates and error patterns.
-As of BIOS versions 2.7.7 or higher, self-healing through PPR on consumed uncorrectable errors is also now supported.
+As of BIOS versions 2.8.2 or higher, self-healing through PPR on detection of uncorrectable errors is now also supported.